Should I Wait Or Should I Go Now?

 Yesterday, one of my readers placed a comment/question in this article that not only is very relevant but also summarizes the problem/struggle very nicely:

 It is a "given" that the FED does not have a clue and that a "crash" of some sort is in the cards.
-The question I have as a 1946 "baby boomer" is what do we do to maintain our our "life savings"?
+The question I have as a 1946 "baby boomer" is what do we do to maintain our "life savings"?
 Go all cash and live off the savings because we have no dividend or interest income?
 Can we as a "class" stay invested and watch our savings drop 50% or more and be too old to wait 10 years to recover our current savings?
 When the banking community including the FED was "looking into the Abyss" in 2007/2008 no asset class was safe from losses.
 Today the MBS toxic waste from 2007 is still in the banking system.
 This time the crash could even be worse.

-This is a very good question because not only does it touch upon the (overall) struggle, but it also emphasizes the importance to differentiate between investors.
+This is a very good question because not only does it touch upon the (overall) struggle but it also emphasizes the importance to differentiate between investors.
 The investment horizon and, consequently, the time that a 30-year old investor can afford to waste following a crash is far greater than that of a 70-year old.
 They must look at things differently.

-We are all familiar with the old mantra that if you have 20-25 years to invest, you should put your entire money into the stock market, go to "sleep" and when you wake up you will realize that stocks have performed better than any other asset-class.
+We are all familiar with the old mantra that if you have 20-25 years to invest, you should put your entire money into the stock market, go to "sleep", and when you wake up, you will realize that stocks have performed better than any other asset class.

 First of all, I'm not sure that I would feel very comfortable adhering to this mantra today.
 As a matter of fact, it's safe to say that I don't.